raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Cobalt Strike C2.md

 ### Objectives

-    Review the features of Empire
+    Review the features of Cobalt Strike
-    Create a listener on Empire
+    Create a listener
-    Create stager payloads for your Empire listener Execute the stager payload on your Slingshot VM Interact with your Agent
+    Create a payload and host it on the C2 server Execute the payload in the target environment Interact with the Beacon
-    Explore Empire modules
+    Explore Cobalt Strike modules

 ## Overview